 A black hole is a region of space with such high mass that gravity allows nothing to escape, including electromagnetic radiation.
 General relativity's consequence that gravity bends light suggests that enough mass within a small enough area could bend nearby light to the point where it cannot escape.
 Such an "object" could have a very small mass if sufficiently concentrated (in which case the volume of from which no escape is possible would also be very small).
 The surface-shape delineating the volume from which light cannot escape is termed its event horizon.
-Since black holes lose their ability to interact via EMR, seeing into them is impossible and they can be fully characterized from our point of view by just a few aspects: their mass, rotation (angular momentum) and electric charge.
+Since black holes lose their ability to interact via EMR, seeing into them is impossible and they can be fully characterized from our point of view by just a few aspects: their mass, rotation (angular momentum) and electric charge (no-hair theorem).
 The event horizon forms a sphere if the black hole has no rotation, and forms an ablated sphere according to the amount of rotation.
 A common classification of black holes is by mass:

 Stellar black holes are thought to form from stars that have burned off sufficient fuel that their fusion no longer keeps them hot enough to maintain the pressure to counteract gravity, allowing the mass to collapse (gravitational collapse).
 Very small black holes are also termed mini black holes or micro black holes, and in addition to primordial black hole theories, there are theories that cosmic rays or high-energy accelerators might create them.
 A Planck hole is the smallest possible black hole according to quantum theory.
 It would be smaller than an atom but would have the mass of "a flea's egg", about 1/50000 gram.
 Hawking radiation, a theorized quantum phenomenon that would slowly dissolve black holes would instantly dissolve one that small.
 Quantum fluctuations may be able to create such a black hole (a virtual black hole) for such a brief period.